EOSC-PLATFORM/interoperability-profile/docs/elements.rst

      - string
      - 1
      - Y
-   * -
+   * - created
-     -
+     - Time/date the record was created.
-     -
+     - string
      - 1
-     - Y
+     - N
-   * -
+   * - updated
-     -
+     - Time/date the record was last saved, with or without modifications.
-     -
+     - string
      - 1
-     - Y
-   * - resourceTypesInfo
-     - Interoperability Record Resource Type Info
-     -
-     - 1
-     - Y
+     - N
    * - relatedStandards
      - Standards related to the guideline This should point out to related standards only when it is a prerequisitite/depenendency, and likely to influence a Provider's design towards interoperability based on the guideline.
      -